 He describes his team as down-to-earth, friendly, family-oriented and accessible people and says they are one big happy family whose combined professional, technical and personal skills are invaluable.
 Every person understands his or her role and responsibilities and works towards delivering a world-class product, with each team member’s contribution valued in the success of the finglobal.com brand.

 ‘It’s uncanny, but somehow the right person arrives on our doorstep just when needed.
 Although our structure is well defined and every person knows their place in the organisation, there is no fixed hierarchy, and we follow an open-door policy.’

-From three to 64 people, the team spirit and momentum simply accelerated.
+The team spirit and momentum simply accelerated.
 Every successful company has to cope with stress, urgency and curve balls to achieve its goals, but Ryno now knows that this is part of the fun that forms the foundation of pride of ownership.

 It’s the collective passion, pride and drive of their people that brings Ryno happiness: ‘Happy is such an innocent word – yet there is nothing in the world that beats happiness.’

 Ryno reads a lot.
 Other peoples’ stories fascinate him and he is curious to know what made them successful.